 However, if I don’t truly have every one of these flavors (ingredients, components, whatever!) of the Spirit in me, then I won’t actually have the others either, and I can not fake that for long!

 Every one of these either rise together, or they fall together.
 You either grow in them all or you lack in them all.

-Because if any one of us has a patience problem, then we also, without a doubt, have a kindness, faithfulness, joy, peace, self-control, love, gentleness, and goodness problem.
+But, this is the common case for all of us.
+All our problems are connected and interwoven.
+If any one of us has a patience problem, then we also, without a doubt, have a kindness, faithfulness, joy, peace, self-control, love, gentleness, and goodness problem.

 So How To Know A Holy-Spirit Maturing Poser?

 So, to sum this up, I didn’t intend to be negative with this, but I knew the headline would get you to read this.
 To fulfill my headline promise, it’s simply this:

 If you (or someone you know—but try it on yourself first) is really strong in appearing like he has one of these flavors of the fruit, but then is continually quite deficient and not growing in another of these flavors, then he’s not actually faithfully walking and maturing in the Holy Spirit, period.

 May we each grow, daily, in our relationship and maturity and sense of God’s Spirit inside of us, and thus continually grow in the outward signs of:

 The grow together or they wither together.
 No exceptions.
 No posers.